How to Involve Your Child in the Game-Time Experience

 - Seek out autism-friendly sporting events at pro and college stadiums.

 While inclusivity still has a long way to go, some stadiums are are extending extra care to the autism community.
-The home of the Indianapolis Colts, Lucas Oil Stadium, offers headphones and weighted blankets to help fans with autism deal with the sensory overload that often accompanies a noisy football game.
+For instance, the home of the Indianapolis Colts, Lucas Oil Stadium, has been known to offer headphones and weighted blankets to help fans with autism deal with the sensory overload that often accompanies a noisy football game.
 Plus, there are picture menus at all permanent food counters for an extra guide.
-There are also dedicated autism awareness game days at some stadiums, like the Colts’ recent ASI Day for a preseason game against the Cleveland Browns.
-The sporting event included special group seating and a sensory-friendly breakout room for those who needed a quiet space.
+There are also dedicated autism awareness game days at some stadiums.
+These sporting events often include special group seating and sensory-friendly breakout rooms for those who need a quiet space.
 Don’t live in an area with accessible stadiums?
 If you’re still interested in trying it out, pack a game day kit like the one you would bring to a smaller game.
 You should also research food options in advance and find the booths that offer something your child likes, or call ahead for approval to bring in some of his or her preferred snacks.